-The first thing I tried was to set the rear suspension preload to firm.
-This slightly raises the rear ride height or reduces the sag and thus slightly sharpens the steering angle.
-This made a small but noticeable difference to turn in speed but at the sacrifice of ride comfort when riding solo.
-However once accustomed to the difference I was not able to go back so the motorcycle has remained in this setting.
-You can easy try this on the A series by flicking the lever and on the ES from the dash control.
+1. The first thing I tried was to set the rear suspension preload to firm.
+This reduces the sag thus ever so slightly sharpens the steering angle.
+This made a tiny but noticeable difference to turn in speed but at the sacrifice of ride comfort when riding solo.

-Lastly I decided I would change the rear suspension links called the dog bones to raise the rear ride height and further sharpen the steering angle.
-I had left this to last since it seemed the hardest but in fact it can be done in probably 30 minutes.
-I chose to fit 30mm raise links which is achieved by a very minor change in the links.
+3. I next changed the rear suspension links called the dog bones to raise the rear ride height and further sharpen the steering angle.
+I had left this to last since it seemed the hardest but it can be done in probably 30 minutes.
+I chose to fit 30mm raise links.
 I sourced them for about $39 from a eBay retailer in Germany with good customer feedback.
-Well the transformation this brought once fitted was the most of anything so far (but please note it was in conjunction with the other things already).
-The FJR straight way felt noticeably lighter to turn.
-Ok you still are riding a heavy tourer but it honestly felt somewhat easy for the first time ever and actually became fun to ride on tighter corners not needing me to drag it around every bend.
-It will hold a chosen line easier now and does not want to understeer.